VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 containing the historical data of different stocks that were fetched today.
 As the date changes the folder is deleted upon exit as a new folder with that date's name will be created.

-Our program supports all stocks in NYSE and NASDAQ, and it supports all the dates
+Our program supports all stocks in NYSE and NASDAQ, and it supports all the dates.

+CHANGES FROM THE PREVIOUS DESIGN, ASSIGNMENT 5 TO 6 :
+1) Initially the quantity of a particular stock was taken as int as fractional shares were not allowed.
+However, now the quantity field is taken as double in the model.
+Still keeping the restriction of not allowing the users to enter fractional shares as in the controller the stock quantity that the user can enter is still restricted to positive integer.
+But, now as the user can enter different weight % when adding strategy the stock quantity can come to be fractional from different shares based on weight %, stock price and the amount entered by user for investing.

+2) The functionality of load and save is also changed to some extent.
+As, now if there is an ongoing strategy the strategy will have to be saved along with the portfolio transactions.
+Further, when loading a flexible portfolio it is checked if there is a strategy present along with portfolio transaction information.
+This helps user in continuing the strategy.

-CHANGES FROM THE PREVIOUS DESIGN:
+CHANGES FROM THE PREVIOUS DESIGN, ASSIGNMENT 4 TO 5:
 1) Initially I had the fetching from the API functionality inside my model package, but now I have created a new class Stock Data inside my Controller package as any data that comes from outside the program must belong to the controller, So now storing the historical data,